stat545ubc-2024/summarizeData/README.md

 ## Description

-`summarizeData` provides a versatile function to summarize numeric data within dataframes by grouping based on a specified categorical column.
-It calculates key statistics—mean and standard deviation—for each group, facilitating efficient and precise data analysis.
+`summarizeData` provides a flexible function to efficiently summarize numeric data within dataframes.
+It groups data based on any specified column and calculates essential statistics, such as mean and standard deviation, for each group.
+This tool is ideal for quick and precise statistical analyses across diverse data types.

 ## Installation